Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 You can prevent the above-described evaluation by deleting existing cookies and preventing the storage of cookies.
 If you prevent the storage of cookies by adjusting your browser settings, please note that you may not be able to use this website to its full extent.
 You can prevent the storage of cookies by adjusting your browser settings.

-You can also prevent the use of Matomo by not giving us your declaration of consent or by revoking your declaration of consent after you have given it.
-You can send your revocation or objection in writing or by email to our address given above in section 1. a.
+You can also prevent the use of Matomo by not giving us your consent or by withdrawing your consent after you have given it.
+You can send your declaration of withdrawal or objection in writing or by email to our address given above in section 1. a.

 The cookie ‘pk_id*’ is used to register a unique ID for a website visitor, which logs how the visitor uses the website.
 The data is used for statistical purposes.
 The cookie is deleted after 13 months.
 In addition, the cookie ‘pk_ref*’ with a duration of 6 months is used in this context as a reference to anonymous tracking sessions on the site.
 The cookie ‘pk_ses*’ stores the unique session ID for 30 minutes.
 Finally, the session cookie ‘MATOMO_SESSID’ is used, which stores the web visit based on a session and visitor ID and is deleted when the browser is closed.